Ambrazevicius/metasite_task/README.md

-Task for metasite
+Description
 ========================

-This task is based on symfony3 framework, together with bootstrap, ReactJS and GULP toolkit.
+This task is based on Symfony3 framework, together with bootstrap, ReactJS and GULP toolkit.

 Users are able to register to newsletter subscription.
 - name